iatorm/grid-routing-battle/README.md

 - `SCORE [S1] [S2] ...
 [Sn]` is given after the final turn.
 Each `[Si]` is the score of bot `i` obtained in this round.

-If more than **2 seconds** passes between the initial message/activation report and the next choice of vertex your bot makes, or more than **1 second** passes between the score report and the termination of your bot, it is disqualified.
+If more than **1 second** passes between the initial message/activation report and the next choice of vertex your bot makes, or more than **1 second** passes between the score report and the termination of your bot, it is disqualified.